 1. What animal symbolizes a departed loved one?

-The clear answer to this question can vary depending on the person’s beliefs.
+The clear answer to this question can vary depending on the personโs beliefs.
 However, the most famous belief is that butterflies often represent a lost loved one.

 2. Is it possible to visit a deceased person?

-Yes, it is possible to see a deceased person, but not in real life.
+It is possible to see a deceased person, but not in real life.
 People frequently see their deceased loved ones in their nightmares.

 3. What to avoid when a loved one passes away at home?

-When someone dies at home one of the most important is to not disturb the body or touch anything related to death.
+When someone dies at home, one of the most important is not to disturb the body or touch anything related to death.